 One can therefore map out regions in (T, ρ) space for a given composition in which burning is stable or unstable.
 If the fuel reaches an unstable point, it will produce a burst.
-Global mapping of such stable and unstable regions has been done by Fushiki and Lamb (1987), and basically similar conclusions were reached by Narayan and Heyl (2003).
+Global mapping of such stable and unstable regions has been done most recently by Fushiki and Lamb (1987).
 They follow matter of some composition (usually pure helium or mixed hydrogen-helium) as it settles and is progressively buried.
 The temperature and density both go up, due to energy release by the settling and by burning.
 In addition, some of the nuclear fuel is consumed, so there is less to burn.
 They find that, typically, if the accretion rate is close to Eddington then burning is stable, so there will be few bursts and if there are any they'll be weak.